Report by: Francis O’Sullivan, AHT

 Disability

-In 2024-25 there are four members of staff that are registered as disabled.
+In 2025-26 there are five members of staff that are registered as disabled.

 Our application forms ask for optional information about sexual orientation.
 If successful applicants have completed this, it is recorded on their employee profile on our personnel/payroll providers portal.